raspberrypilearning/pi-tag/en/step_5.md

 You may not have seen `try:` before - this just allows us to tell Python to run the code as normal and then use `finally:` to clean up at the end.

 + Finally, add a line of code to clear up and close any connections with the GPIO pins.
-The `finally:` be indented level with `try:`.
+The `finally:` should be indented level with `try:`.

 ```python
 finally: